 5. Funeral Traditions

-The Bottom Line – Tanzanian Cultural Practices and Believes
+The Bottom Line – Tanzania Culture, Practices and Beliefs

 Tanzania has a lot in store for everyone who aspires to find out more about the African culture.
 The country is normally visited by international scholars who seek to unmask various facts that underlie some of the African beliefs, culture and customs.
-Whatever that is practiced in the country is representative of what occurs in various African countries that still hold to these customs and culture.
+Whatever is practiced in the country in terms of Tanzania culture, is a representation of what occurs in various African countries that still hold on to these customs and culture.